ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 yields the new records, along with some value in `Output`;
 this is, roughly speaking, the assertion proved in zero-knowledge.

+### Input and Output Files

+Currently the compilation of a Leo program involves:
+1. A `.in` file, containing `const` and non-`const` inputs.
+2. A `.state` file, containing transaction data.
+3. A `.out` file, containing results.

+The compilation takes the first two files as inputs and returns the third file as output.

 ## Design

 ### Multiple Entry Points